Boston-Aquarium-Society/bas-user-guides/docs/webmaster/user_management/webmaster_onboarding.md

 The following can only be done by the previous webmaster:

-1. In LastPass, open `Sharing Center` then `manage` the sharing settings of the BAS shared folder.
+1. Once logged into 1Password, navigate to [my.1password.com/people](https://my.1password.com/people).
    * Invite the new webmaster.
-They will need to accept the invitation before they are able to view the passwords
+They will need to accept the invitation before they are able to view the passwords.
+   * Once they have activated their account, edit their membership so that they are a manager of the `Owners` and `Administrators` groups.
 1. In Digital Ocean, log into the BAS project, open the "Settings" tab, and then `Invite Members`.
 1. In Github, go to the [user page][bas-github], and invite them as a user.